History of the Museum

 Major events continued to attract visitors, including the Centenary Festival in June 2007 celebrating the 100th anniversary of the opening of the Brooklands Race Track which saw a re-enactment of the 1907 opening parade; the first Brooklands Double Twelve event in 2008, and in March 2009 the 100th anniversary of the opening of Test Hill.
 The first Dunsfold ‘Wings & Wheels’ event was staged by Brooklands Museum in 2005 and we have continued to organise the motoring demonstrations for that event since then.
 The Antiques Roadshow came to Brooklands in 2010, resulting in two programmes, and in the same year James May’s Toy Stories recreated the Brooklands Track in its entirety for slot cars.
 The resulting programmes have been repeated many times over the last few years, providing welcome publicity for the Museum.

-In April 2016 foundations were started for a new Flight Shed and archive store as part of the £8m Heritage Lottery-funded Brooklands Aircraft Factory and Race Track Revival Project, which will also relocate the Bellman Hangar in a new position off the Finishing Straight of the Race Track, re-displaying it as the Brooklands Aircraft Factory.
-The Finishing Straight will also be restored and provide a wonderful arena for motoring and aviation events.
-The project is due to open late summer 2017 with a detailed Activity Plan to be delivered over the next five years.
+In April 2016 foundations were started for a new Flight Shed and archive store as part of the £8m Heritage Lottery-funded Brooklands Aircraft Factory and Race Track Revival Project, which also relocated the Bellman Hangar in a new position off the Finishing Straight of the Race Track, re-displaying it as the Brooklands Aircraft Factory.
+The Finishing Straight was restored and will now provide a wonderful arena for motoring and aviation events.
+The project opened November 2017 with a detailed Activity Plan to be delivered over the next five years.

 Volunteers have been instrumental in the success of the Museum since its earliest times, in restoration, research, fundraising and engaging with visitors.
 In 2016 the Brooklands Museum volunteers were awarded the prestigious Queen’s Award for Voluntary Service.